-At level 15 fighting Golems in this small map is a popular option and most class skills can easily attack multiple ledges thanks to the large size of this monster.
+At level 15 fighting Golems in this small map is a popular option and most class skills can easily attack multiple ledges due to the large size of this monster.

 - Flaming Mixed Golem – Golem’s Temple: Golem’s Temple 3 (Victoria Island)

 As you approach the later teen levels of your MapleStory adventure you can enter one of the portals in the previous Golem map to fight the fire variant which are the highest level Golem option in this area.
-Similar to above it’s a tight map with multiple platforms that make it easy to chain kills together.
-Staying here until you reach the low 20s is a good option.
+Similar to above it’s a tight map with multiple platforms that make it easy to chain kills together and staying here until you reach the low 20s is a good option.

 Level 20 – 30

 Similar to above this level range will depend on your current location, if you aren’t near any of the maps listed below then staying in your current area is fine provided it has a mob between level 20 and 30 to fight.